 Looking for more reasons to join?

 Still not convinced that joining an online club or association is a good idea?
 Here’s a sampling of topics covered during past meetings.
-Archived recordings of presentation can be found on the COL Student Services blog.

 - Process of becoming a CPA and an overview of CPA guidelines

 - Search and seizure

 - Mental illness and the criminal justice system

 - Sexual harassment in the workplace

 - HR scenarios